zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic02.md

 ### GOOD-UNDEL-3
 Delegated zone does not respond.
 There is a working zone from undelegated data.
-Those NS are out-of-bailiwick
+Those NS are out-of-bailiwick.

 * Zone: good-undel-3.basic02.xa
   * The name servers in delegation are ns1 and ns2.
-  * Name server from delegation do not respond.
+  * Name servers from delegation do not respond.
   * The undelegated data has out-of-bailiwick name servers without glue.
   * Normal lookup provides IP addresses for the name server names.
   * Else, the zone from undelegated data is set up as default.